pichael31/Sweeper/README.md

 # Sweeper

+EXCLAIMER: This is pretty bad code I wrote before I knew what I was doing.
+But its still kinda cool, so im gonna leave it here.

 Unique python program that solves minesweeper puzzles from old school MS.

 This is the link I used to download MS: http://www.minesweeper.info/downloads/WinmineXP.html.